ragged993/Edge-Enterprise/edgeenterprise/microsoft-edge-workspaces.md

 Edge Workspaces lets users share a set of browser tabs so working groups can view the same websites and latest working files in one place and stay on the same page.

 Imagine a scenario where a team member is being onboarded to a new project or is being added to a project in progress.
 Instead of sending multiple links back and forth over email, it's productive and convenient to share all the links as open tabs in a workspace.
-What's more, the user will be able to see which tab each group member is on and, if tabs are updated, will see those updates happen in real-time.
+Additionally, the user will be able to see which tab each group member is on and, if tabs are updated, will see those updates happen in real time.

 To learn more about how to get your users started with Edge Workspaces, visit: [Discover your edge at work](https://aka.ms/LearnAboutEdgeWorkspaces).